hkbakke/dhclient-pd/README.md

 If you run `config` without any prefix options nothing will happen as `dhclient-pd` then doesn't know which prefixes to manage.

-If you just want to quickly show the configuration:
+To quickly show the configuration:

     dhclient-pd show